omerburakozgur/omerburakozgur/README.md

 </div>
 <br>

-**Description:** Within the scope of the "Game Architecture" course, a C#-focused prototype is being developed on 'Net-Ready' systems such as 'Host-Authoritative'.
+**Description:** A C#-focused 2-4 player coop prototype is being developed on 'Net-Ready' and 'Host-Authoritative' systems using lag compensation, SO event channels and observer pattern.

 * I prepared the technical design (TDD) and game design (GDD) documents of the project.
 * I manage the project development process using self created and planned sprints, code reviews and tests.